Sabin Manuilă: Early life and activism

 Manuilă was born in Sâmbăteni, Arad County, on the traditional border between the regions of Banat and Crișana, both of which were then in Austria-Hungary.
-He was the son of Fabriciu Manuilă, a Romanian Orthodox archpriest from Lipova.
+He was the son of Fabriciu Manuilă, a Romanian Orthodox Protopope from Lipova.
 As an ethnic Romanian activist, Father Fabriciu had been fighting the region's Magyarization, joining efforts with Sabin's uncle, Vasile Goldiș, who was a prominent militant in the Romanian National Party.
 As noted by scholar M. Benjamin Thorne, the Manuilă family also harbored racist prejudice against the Romanies (Gypsies), which may have shaped Sabin's political stances.
 He was educated at home and later graduated high school in Brașov.
-Since he could not pursue his studies in Romanian, Sabin entered the medical faculty of Budapest University in 1912, but remained active in Romanian nationalist circles, and published articles in political newspapers.
+Since he could not pursue his studies in Romanian, Sabin entered the medical faculty of the University of Budapest in 1912, but remained active in Romanian nationalist circles, and published articles in political newspapers.
 He interrupted his studies from 1914 to 1918, taking part in World War I. A medic in the Austro-Hungarian Army, he saw action on the Russian Front, and was wounded.

 By November 1918, following the split of Austria-Hungary and the democratization of Hungary, Manuilă was working as a physician in Lipova.
 He resumed his nationalist activities in support of Crișana and Transylvania's union with Romania, joining the Romanian National Guard and becoming its local commander.
 In December, he was called upon by his university colleagues to represent them at the Alba Iulia Great National Assembly, where he voted for union with Romania.
 The motion for union was read out by his uncle, Goldiș; Fabriciu and Sabin's brother, Camil Manuilă, were also present.
 In 1919, he obtained his doctorate in medicine.
 In 1920, he married Veturia Leucuția, a Banat native who would later become a doctor and set up an infrastructure for nursing education in Romania.
 She had also been a student representative at Alba Iulia.